Draught proofing and insulating your home

 For more detail on insulation options and what R value to choose, visit Sustainability Victoria

-Depending on you level of DIY skills, you may like to install insulation yourself, or you can use a professional installer.
+Depending on your level of DIY skills, you may like to install insulation yourself, or you can use a professional installer.

 Additional information about insulation can be found on the Your Home website